icarusartcar/lights-2017/README.md

                      ^
 ```

-Which is a pretty spectacularly annoying thing.
-Trigger something
-that looks like a compiler warning to tell me something I already
-knew?
-Arduino-weenies.
+Which is the world's most useless use of a #pragma message as far as I can tell.
 You'll also see

 ```
  #      pragma message "No hardware SPI pins defined.
 All SPI access will default to bitbanged output"
                        ^
 ```

-which is also safe to ignore.
+which isn't much better, and also safe to ignore.

 Upload the sketch and you'll see unicorn puke over 200 leds.